Dedication

 This work, City of God in Exile, is humbly laid at the feet of the Most Holy Trinity: Father, Son, and Holy Ghost, from Whom all truth proceeds, by Whom is sustained, and to Whom all glory must return.

-It is commended also to St. Francis de Sales, doctor of and fearless confessor of Catholic truth, whose meekness never bartered with error, and whose patient clarity labored to draw souls out of and back into the one fold of Christ.
+It is commended to St. Francis de Sales, doctor of and fearless confessor of Catholic truth, whose meekness never bartered with error, and whose clarity labored to draw souls out of and back into the one fold of Christ.

-It remembers also the holy souls in purgatory, especially the most forgotten and abandoned, and with tender remembrance a most beloved soul who was sustained by the intercession of Our Lady of Sorrows, St. Joseph, St. Barbara, all the angels and saints, and the prayers of the true Mass and , asking that through the Holy Sacrifice and the Precious Blood of Jesus Christ they may be refreshed, purified, and brought swiftly into the light of the Beatific Vision.
+It remembers also the holy souls in purgatory, especially the most forgotten and abandoned, whose prayers and assistance have been invoked for this work.
+In particular, it remembers with tenderness my beloved son, who was helped in life by the Holy Sacrifice of the Mass, the true , the intercession of Our Lady of Sorrows, St. Joseph, St. Barbara, all the angels and saints, and the prayers offered for him.
+May the Precious Blood of Jesus Christ refresh his soul and all of the souls of the faithful departed, purify them, and bring them swiftly into the light of the Beatific Vision.

 Given on the Feast of the Seven Sorrows of the Blessed Virgin Mary, Friday in Passion Week, March 27, 2026.